movAX13h/P8Coder/README.md

 P8Coder overwrites all lua code of the cartridge you select!
 Everything else (gfx/map/sfx/music) remains untouched.

 ## Download
-- Binary (v1.1) from author server: http://thrill-project.com/archiv/coding/P8Coder.zip (147kb)
+- Binary (v1.2) from author server: http://thrill-project.com/archiv/coding/P8Coder.zip (147kb)
-- NOTE: to upgrade vom v1.0, simply replace the old exe with the new one
+- NOTE: to upgrade vom v1.0 or 1.1, simply replace the old exe with the new one

 ## Source code
 - C# .NET4.5, VisualStudio 15 (2017) solution